Dr. Martin Rudd

 In 1996, he took a Robert A. Welch Post Doctoral Fellowship to study at Baylor University with Professor F. G. A. Stone.
 From 1997 to 2002 he was an Assistant Professor of Chemistry at Northwestern State University of Louisiana, where he also held summer visiting appointments at Iowa State University (1998, 1999, 2001, with Professor Robert J. Angelici), UCLA (2000 as a NSF Solid State Materials Fellow, with Professor Ric Kaner) and UC-Santa Barbara (2002 with Professor Nicola Hill).
 He moved to the UW Colleges in 2002, first to UW-Marathon County and then to the UW-Fox Valley campus in 2003.

 He was tenured and promoted to Associate Professor of Chemistry in 2006 and served four years as the Campus Associate Dean.
 During 2010-11 he served as the Interim Campus Executive Officer and Dean at UW-Manitowoc, returning to UW-Fox Valley as the CEO/Dean.
-Rudd was appointed Regional Executive Officer and Dean for the Northeast Region of the UW Colleges in 2016.
+Rudd was appointed Regional Executive Officer and Dean for the three-campus Northeast Region of the UW Colleges in 2016.
+He was named Assistant Chancellor for Access Campus at UW Oshkosh in 2018.